Disability Accommodations for the Public

 - Ask the USCIS Contact Center for help in English or Spanish.
 Asylum and NACARA 203 applicants must call to make their request.

 If you need an accommodation for an appointment (fingerprinting, interview, naturalization ceremony, etc.), we encourage you to request your accommodation immediately when you receive your appointment notice.
-If you already requested an accommodation on your application, we recommend you also request your accommodation online or by phone as described above.

 Accommodations for People Who are Blind or Have Low Vision